You are going to sign out in

 Read more

-In the High School Art program, students will explore creativity, self-expression, art processes and mediums.
-This course is designed to be rigorous, engaging, relevant, and will challenge students to think critically and creatively.
+In the Middle School Art program, students will explore creativity, self-expression, art processes and mediums.
+This course is designed to be rigorous, engaging, and relevant.
+It will challenge students to think critically and creatively.
 Students will engage in creative problem-solving and critical thinking.
+Heavy emphasis will be placed on the artistic processes and techniques through various mediums.

 The curriculum aims to achieve the following objectives: